 It is an honor to be entrusted with the care of patients and residents in our centers; it is a responsibility and privilege that we do not take lightly.
 The safety and well-being of our patients, residents and team members is our number one priority.
-To that end and in alignment with CMS and the Centers for Disease Control and Prevention (“CDC”) guidance on COVID-19, Diversicare is restricting ALL visitors and non-essential health care personnel except in compassionate care situations.
 We have an interdisciplinary team monitoring and reviewing information about the virus and its prevalence.

 COVID-19 continues to impact communities across the U.S. Given the national spread of this virus, skilled nursing care providers across the country and many right here in southern Indiana, are providing care to positive COVID-19 residents.
 We are committed to continue our collaborative efforts with the local and state health departments to limit the transmission of COVID-19 in our center.
 Diversicare has pandemic policies and procedures in place, and our team is working around the clock to be as prepared as possible.